CFI (ISO 10962)

 The structure of the CFI code:

-The CFI reflects characteristics that are defined when a financial instrument is issued and remain unchanged during its entire lifetime.
+- The CFI reflects characteristics that are defined when a financial instrument is issued and remain unchanged during its entire lifetime.
+However, a few events that can lead to a revised CFI code for the same instrument, such as the changing of voting rights or ownership restrictions by a stockholders’ meeting or replacing a previously unknown/unavailable attribute (X character)

 - Equities (E)